See the latest test results from the Gippsland Lakes

 Blue-green algae advice downgraded across Gippsland Lakes

 The entire Gippsland Lakes system and the ocean are now safe for contact with water.
-The Blue Green Algae bloom that begun in February this year has now dispersed.

 Can I swim and do other water sports in the Gippsland Lakes?

 Yes, the water in the Gippsland Lakes and the Ocean is now safe to come into contact with.